pranavKumarTimiri/novapay-fraud-detection/README.md

 # novapay-fraud-detection
 ML fraud detection model for NovaPay payments — boosts fraud recall from 38% to 85% and quantifies dollar savings vs a rule-based baseline.
+An end-to-end machine learning pipeline that replaces a naive rule-based fraud filter with a trained classifier for a digital payments platform.
+Tackles class imbalance (6% fraud rate) using SMOTE, compares Logistic Regression vs XGBoost with stratified cross-validation, and tunes the decision threshold to minimize real dollar cost rather than just optimizing accuracy.
+Translates model performance into business impact — calculating cost savings from reduced false negatives and projecting annualized savings with a bootstrap confidence interval.